yozhgoor/cargo-temp/README.md

 cargo-temp --edition 2015
 ```

+TODO: This shouldn't be in the readme but in the `--help` and error output
 The available options are:
 * `15` or `2015`
 * `18` or `2018`
 * `21` or `2021`
 If the argument doesn't match these options, the default is the latest edition.

 ### Project name